r12f/rnp/README.md

 ## Why Rnp?

-TCP connect tool is one of the most frequently used tool for testing network reachability.
+Ping is one of the most frequently used tool for testing network reachability.
 And yet, we have another one here...
 So why?

-Although there are indeed numerous tools doing tcp connect test, I wrote this new one for some specific reasons:
+Despite there are numerous ping tools in the market, I wrote RNP for some specific reasons:
-* Easy to deploy and run.
+* **Wide platform support**, so we can run it everywhere.
   * Wide platform support: Windows/Linux, x86/amd64/arm64.
-  * Wide machine environment support: Different machines might have very different environment.
-Some of them might not have or cannot install any heavy runtime, like JRE/CLR.
+  * Wide machine environment support: Minimum dependencies, such as runtimes like JRE/CLR.
-* Be cloud-friendly:
+* **Be cloud-friendly**:
-  * Fast network scan:
+  * Support scanning all network paths.
-    * Nowadays, network data path are mostly redundant, technologies like [ECMP] are widely used in the modern data center.
+    * Nowadays, services and network data paths are mostly redundant.
+Technologies like load balancer and [ECMP] are widely used in cloud and modern data center.
-    * Because of this, if one network link is having trouble, we will see intermediate packet drop/latency, instead of seeing full connectivity drop.
+    * Because of this, if a service, or a network link is having trouble, we will see intermediate packet drop/latency, instead of seeing full connectivity drop.
 Hence, we need a tool to help us scan all possible network paths and find out the bad links.
-  * Friendly to SNAT:
+  * Minimize port usage (Friendly to SNAT).
-    * If you are using load balancers in cloud for making outbound connections, you must be familiar with SNAT port allocation failure / exhaustion.
-It is because our backend instances are sharing the small set of public ips for making outbound connections.
-And the load balancer manages the port allocation on those IPs the and tracks all connections for doing SNAT.
-    * Since the tcp connect test tools are essentially creating new connections all the time to a unique endpoint, it can easily trigger SNAT port allocation failures.
-    * Whenever a connection hits port allocation failures, the packet could never go out and causing the test tools reporting timeout failures.
-These are purely noises and making our testing hard to do.
-* A language with light-weighted & GC-free runtime to avoid unstable measurements.
+    * High port usage can cause SNAT port allocation failures, which result in false negatives.
+And it can be easily triggered by scanning.
+    * This is a very common error in all clouds, such as [AWS][AWSErrorPortAllocation] and [Azure][AzureLBSnatPortExhaustion].
+* **Avoid unstable measurements** when possible.
-* Easy to use:
+* **Easy to use.**
-  * Formatted output for offline analysis, scripting or simply information archive.
-  * Simple analysis and brief summary for heavy testing to help quickly troubleshoot the problems.
 * ...

-To help us achieve the things above, we are implementing our ping in the following way:
+To help us achieve the things above, we are implementing our ping in a very specific way.
+* **TCP connect as ping.** Focus on network reachability.
+  * **Why not ICMP ping?**
+    1. Unlike TCP, ICMP is lacking of variant, which makes it bad for scanning all possible network paths.
+    2. ICMP is banned in many machines and network for security reasons, so ICMP timeout doesn't really mean it is timeout.
+  * **Why not UDP ping?**
+    1. UDP is connectionless, so there is no so-called UDP ping.
+    2. Existing UDP ping tool uses ICMP unreachable message for detecting if a UDP port is reachable or not, which causes 2 problems:
+       1. Implementation usually involves using raw socket, which is really bad for performance, especially in cloud, where the network load could be high.
+       2. Same as ICMP ping.
+ICMP can be banned, hence UDP ping works doesn't really mean UDP port is open.
+(And one of the reasons that people ban ICMP is to avoid this UDP port scan.)
+* **Parallel pings** for spray all possible network paths:
+  * We rotate the source port to make each ping having different tuples to allow them going through different network path.
+  * Parallel pings with configurable ping intervals can dramatically increase the scanning speed.
+* **RST instead of FIN** by default.
+Minimize port usage.
+  * Most of the tcp connect tools follows the regular way to disconnect the TCP connection - the 4-way handshake with FIN packet.
+This is great for servers, but not for testing.
+  * The regular disconnect leaves the ports in TIME_WAIT state, and the cloud load balancers have to keep tracking these SNAT ports as well.
+It can easily cause SNAT port allocation error, which will make the network for your service even worse.
+You definitely don't want to see this.
-* Use [Rust] as the programming language:
+* **Use [Rust]** as the programming language:
   * Rust is a system language with very light-weighted and GC-free runtime, which means no more random lags during our measurements, such as stop-the-world stages in GC.
   * Rust has [wide range of platform support][RustPlatform] and produces almost self-contained native binaries, so we can simply copy and run.
   * Rust is as fast as C, while also has great support for modern age asynchronous programming.
 Gems like [go-like mpsc channel][GoChannel], async/await, you can find them all in Rust.
   * ...
-* RST instead of FIN:
-  * Most of the tcp connect tools follows the regular way to disconnect the TCP connection - the 4-way handshake with FIN packet.
-This is great for servers, but not for testing.
-  * The regular disconnect leaves the ports in TIME_WAIT state and the cloud load balancers have to keep tracking the SNAT ports as well.
-It can easily cause SNAT port allocation error everywhere in your service, which you definitely don't want to see.
-And our ping will try to avoid this to happen.
-* Ping as spray:
-  * To help us test all possible data path links, we keep rotating our source port during our ping.
-  * To make the ping run faster, we can change the number of pings we run in parallel as well the intervals we wait between the pings.
-This helps us spray all possible network paths.
-* Friendly result output:
+* **Friendly result output**:
-  * Besides outputting the ping result in the most well-known way (just like ping), we also provided more ways to show the results, such as very compacted scatter map.
+  * Besides outputting just like ping, we also provided other ways to show the results, such as very compacted scatter map.
   * We also support outputting the result into CSV/JSON/Text files for later analysis or scripting.

 Some hard decisions:
 * DNS name resolution is intentionally not supported.
 Using IP address is enforced when using our ping.
   * This is because DNS can return different result based on geo-location.
 This misleads people a lot when collaborating on network issues, because it might end up with different people debugging different issues without even knowing it for long time.
-  * To get IP from DNS, we can run `nslookup`.
+  * To get IP from DNS, we can run `nslookup <domain-name>`.

 ## Usage
 Ok, let's check some real cases to get started!